cocos/cocos-docs/en/material-system/Material-upgrade-documentation-for-v3.0-to-v3.1.md

 - `CC_STANDARD_SURFACE_ENTRY()`

-    Load the standard shader header file `standard-surface-entry` and use the v3.1 standard shader output function `CC_STANDARD_SURFACE_ENTRY()` to replace the original v3.0 shader output function `frag ()`
+    Load the standard shader header file `standard-surface-entry` and use the v3.1 standard shader output function `CC_STANDARD_SURFACE_ENTRY()` to replace the original v3.0 shader output function `frag()`.

     ```c
     CCProgram standard-fs %{

-        // include your headfile
+        // Include your headfile

         #include <cc-fog-fs> // Note the change in the header file name here
         #include <standard-surface-entry> // Note the change in the name of the standard shader header file here

-        // fill in your data here
+        // Fill in your data here

         void surf (out StandardSurface s) {

-            // fill in your data here
+            // Fill in your data here

         }
         CC_STANDARD_SURFACE_ENTRY() // Standard shader output function